cometbft/cometbft/spec/abci/abci++_basic_concepts.md

   CometBFT calls `ExtendVote` when the consensus algorithm is about to send a non-`nil` precommit message.
   If the Application does not have vote extension information to provide at that time, it returns a 0-length byte array as its vote extension.
-  The logic `ExtendVote` MAY be non-deterministic.
+  The logic in `ExtendVote` MAY be non-deterministic.

 - [**VerifyVoteExtension:**](./abci++_methods.md#verifyvoteextension) It allows
   validators to validate the vote extension data attached to a precommit message.
 If the validation